ibrahimabba/song-index/README.md

 Caching mechanism could be put in place to prevent refetching unchanged data, especially when the data grows in the future.

+Tests could be created for data fetching and the components such as buttons and the search component

 ## Installation